 The renewal requires no action on your part, DigiStamp does this renewal for all the timestamps we created.

 Each e-TimeStamp is placed in sequence with the others on the Archive Server.
 At the increment of the External Review time, a Merkle tree is built that starts with the root hash of the previous External Review's Merkle tree and contains all the timestamps created since the previous External Review Time.
 This new root hash is then published and protected through multiple mechanisms.

 A Merkle tree is constructed with the individual timestamps.
 DigiStamp's Archive is a series of these Merkle trees over time.

 Long term Archiving of digital data is a difficult problem and the solution was not designed by DigiStamp, we implement the service.
 The engineering for processing and syntax was defined by the IETF in RFC 6283 “Extensible Markup Language Evidence Record Syntax”.

 The methods include, in combination:

-- Widely witnessed time stamping The hash-chain is then protected by securing its root hash with additional DigiStamp timestamps from all 3 of our active SecureTime TSAs, and by being published on our website.
+Widely witnessed time stamping The hash-chain is then protected by securing its root hash with additional DigiStamp timestamps from all 3 of our active SecureTime TSAs using RSA 4096 and ECC 5xx, and by being published on our website.